sbaloul/cities/readme.md

 The default port of the application is 8080, open the following url <a href="http://localhost:8080">localhost:8080</a> to launch the application on the browser.

+The browser should open automatically with the correct url but if the browser doesn't appear, open browser with the above url with correct port

 You can change the default port by setting the environment variable **APP_PORT** before executing the application

 ### Default Users